adamkaump/QuickAnchors/README.md

 ```

 For this example, Quick Anchors use fewer than half the number of characters than the stock way of creating constraints (441 vs 1,046).

-### Installation

-Add QuickAnchor.swift file to your project's code base.
-It's less than 200 lines of code - you don't need a SPM package or a cocoapod or whatever.

 ### What is a Quick Anchor